F-1 Rocket Engine Main LOX Valve

 Each oxidizer valve incorporated an oxidizer dome purge check valve to admit gaseous nitrogen downstream of the valve poppet to purge the thrust chamber oxidizer dome.
 The check valve was a gate-type valve, spring loaded to the closed position, and allowed flow in one direction when the differential pressure across the valve exceeded 5.0 psi.
 Five types of seals were used in the oxidizer valve: machined Teflon seals, Mylar lip seals, Teflon-coated steel Naflex seals, and Buna-N O-rings.

-The bulk of the descriptive text was taken, largely verbatim, from the F-1 Engine Familiarization Training Manual.
+The bulk of the descriptive text was taken, largely verbatim, from the F-1 Engine Familiarization Training Manual and from F-1 Engine Training Aids, R-5991.